sbarex/QLMarkdown/README.md

 **This application was developed for pleasure.**

-Thanks to thanks to [hazarek](https://github.com/hazarek) for the app icon and the CSS style.
+Thanks to thanks to [hazarek](https://github.com/hazarek) for the app icon and the css style.